xdmushui/partner-center-sdk/develop/get-a-participant-by-id.md

 ms.localizationpriority: medium
 ---

-# Get a participant by id
+# Get a participant by ID

 **Applies To**